NiranjanSurve/CognifyzTechnologies_L1_Task1_1.3/README.md

-Your site is live at https://niranjansurve.github.io/CognifyzTechnologies_L1_Task1_1.3/
+The site is live at https://niranjansurve.github.io/CognifyzTechnologies_L1_Task1_1.3/

 # Level 1 – Task 1.3
 ## Advanced Navigation Menu (HTML & CSS Only)